Image17/refactor/README.md

 # Precondition checks for rename field-variable refactorings

 ## Preconditions:
-There exist two precondition checks for the rename field-variable refactoring.
+There exist three precondition checks for the rename field-variable refactoring.
 The first is that the variable being renamed must exist.
 The second is that the renamed variable must not be a duplicate.
+Finally, the renamed field variable must not result in variable shadowing.

 The duplicate variable precondition check ensures that the renamed variable doesn’t already exist within the current scope